Alanaktion/imgfind/README.md

 ### Optimizing image files

-If [GraphicsMagick](http://www.graphicsmagick.org/) is installed, the `teeny` utility can be used to optimize or recompress images. **This utility is not lossless by default and will, by design, result in loss of quality for processed images.**
+The `teeny` utility can be used to optimize or recompress images. **This utility is not lossless by default and will, by design, result in loss of quality for processed images.**

-> Contributions are encouraged to help update this utility to work with Pillow and ImageMagick as fallbacks for GraphicsMagick, even if functionality would be more limited in those cases.

 The most simple behavior is to pass a single image file, which will replace it with a more optimized/heavily compressed version if needed.
 Use `--help` to see all available options.